Para Tattva

-Para Tattva (Sanskrit: पर तत्त्व) is a Sanskrit phrase meaning “Supreme Truth,” as studied, realized, worshipped and revealed by the saints of India's Vedic tradition.
+Para Tattva (Sanskrit: पर तत्त्व) is a Sanskrit phrase meaning “Supreme Truth,” as studied, realised, worshipped and revealed by the saints of India's Vedic tradition.

-Presently, two very common conceptions among the students of the Vedas are the Hindu tattvas of Paramatman and Brahman, which may be understood respectively as the witness-consciousness (Self as knower) and the Super soul (super controlling Godhead).
+Presently, two very common conceptions among the students of the Vedas are the Hindu tattva's of Paramatman and Brahman, which may be understood respectively as the witness-consciousness (Self as knower) and the Super soul (super controlling Godhead).

 Name

 The root "tat" is equivalent to the English word “that,” while the suffix "-tva" is used like suffix “-ness,” giving a sense of “that-ness,” commonly understood as truth or principle.
 "Para" is simply “supreme,” “transcendental” or “absolute,” in this context describing the principles of truth in a wholesome context.

 Brahmana View

-Those Brahmanas who tend to be theonomous in nature but who relate to Deity more as the absolute Self in its wise or gnostic capacity may be called Brahma-vadis, meaning practitioners of Brahma-vada, the endorsement of Brahma-tattva.
+Those Brahmanas who tend to be theonomous (governed by god) in nature but who relate to Deity more as the absolute Self in its wise or gnostic capacity may be called Brahma-vadis, meaning practitioners of Brahma-vada and the endorsement of Brahma-tattva.